 Stall Force (lbs.)

-Stall Force: Only Achedaway Pro and Urikar AT1 can match Theragun Pro’s 60 lbs.
-The former has advertised 80 lbs. but felt closer to 60-65 lbs in our review, while the latter is stronger on the first 4 gears and almost as strong on the top one.
+Stall Force: Only Achedaway Pro and Ekrin B37S can match Theragun Pro’s 60 lbs.
+The former has advertised 80 lbs. but felt closer to 60lbs. in our review, while the latter is stronger on the first 4 gears and almost as strong on the top one.

 Stroke Length (mm)

-Stroke Length: Theragun’s 16mm is best-in-business and only Achedaway Pro and Urikar AT1 can match it.
-Ekrin B37s may only have 12mm but instead has plenty of stall force on all gears, and offers more intensity.
+Stroke Length: Theragun’s 16mm is the best-in-business and only Achedaway Pro can match it.
+Ekrin B37s may only have 12mm but instead has plenty of stall force on all gears and offers more intensity.
 Hypervolt 2 Pro and Opove Apex both have 14mm.